-The average annual premium for a family policy in 2016 was $3,8351.
-That’s a lot of money!
 You could be forgiven for thinking that you’re better off putting that amount of money aside each year, just in case you need it for medical bills.

 But health insurance is about much more than just covering costly bills.
 Here are the top reasons why health insurance is such a good idea.

 With private health insurance, you can choose your own doctor and hospital from those who participate with your fund without having to worry about astronomical fees.

 If you have a serious medical condition, it can be extremely reassuring to know that you are getting the very best care in a great facility.
 And many people like the option of being able to have a private room in hospital – which is something that private health insurance is much more likely to provide.

 When it comes to your health, you don’t want to be waiting for months to fix something.
 Yet on the public system, there can be lengthy waiting lists – particularly for elective surgeries.

 Yes, the public system provides great care in emergency situations.
 But if your condition isn’t life-threatening, then you may need to resign yourself to a few months – or longer – of discomfort while you wait for your name to reach the top of the list.

 More money back on other health services